trimstray/nginx-admins-handbook/doc/RULES.md

   > Exact names, wildcard names starting with an asterisk, and wildcard names ending with an asterisk are stored in three hash tables bound to the listen ports.

   > The exact names hash table is searched first.
+So if the most frequently requested names of a server are example.com and www.example.com, it is more efficient to define them explicitly.

-If a name is not found, the hash table with wildcard names starting with an asterisk is searched.
+  > If the exact name is not found, the hash table with wildcard names starting with an asterisk is searched.
 If the name is not found there, the hash table with wildcard names ending with an asterisk is searched.
 Searching wildcard names hash table is slower than searching exact names hash table because names are searched by domain parts.

+  >  When searching for a virtual server by name, if name matches more than one of the specified variants, e.g. both wildcard name and regular expression match, the first matching variant will be chosen, in the following order of precedence:
+  >
+  > - exact name
+  > - longest wildcard name starting with an asterisk, e.g. `*.example.org`
+  > - longest wildcard name ending with an asterisk, e.g. `mail.*`
+  > - first matching regular expression (in order of appearance in a configuration file)

   > Regular expressions are tested sequentially and therefore are the slowest method and are non-scalable.
 For these reasons, it is better to use exact names where possible.